Patrick Gotis

 United States

 As a loved one of a person with addiction, I am so very grateful for Patrick and so thankful that C was able to be helped by him.
-I only wish there could be more people like Patrick because it is people like him who truly make a tremendous difference in combating the scourge of the opiate epidemic, helping addicts who not only suffer from medical and mental health issues inherent to addiction but also with the shame and stigma that can come along with these conditions.
+I only wish there could be more people like Patrick because it is people like him who truly make a tremendous difference in combating the scourge of the opiate epidemic, helping addicts who not only suffer from medical and mental health issues inherent to addiction but also from the shame and stigma that can come along with these conditions.

 People like Patrick help people to recover from addiction as well as from their acute medical issues by enabling these patients to see themselves as worthy of help and motivating them to invest in themselves because another person is willing to treat them as human beings.
-Thank you so much, Patrick.